All information is subject to change.

 EVMS’ Commencement Ceremony will be held at 10:00 a.m. on Saturday, May 17, 2014 at Norfolk Scope.
 The Scope is located at 201 E. Brambleton Avenue in downtown Norfolk between St. Paul’s Boulevard and Monticello Avenue.
 Please allow extra travel time as traffic congestion in tunnels and around the Scope is likely.

-Parking may be available in the underground garage below Norfolk Scope (marked 11 on this map).
+Parking may be available in the underground garage below Norfolk Scope.
 Additional parking is available in the Brambleton lot across St. Paul’s Blvd. from the Scope.
-Parking is a flat fee of $5 (cash only).
+Parking is a flat fee of $5 (cash only) in both locations.

-The City of Norfolk also provides abundant parking near the Norfolk Scope.
+The City of Norfolk also provides abundant self-pay parking near the Norfolk Scope.
 View parking map.

 Ordering Regalia & Confirming Your Participation